ioos/marine_life_data_network/_docs/metadata-eml.md

 To edit **OceanExpert** institution pages, send an email to <mailto:info@oceanexpert.org> with the requested changes.

 ## Appendix: More information on ROR identifiers
-NOAA and IOOS DMAC encourage the use of [Research Organization Registry](https://ror.org/) (ROR) identifiers for institutions, but the current implementation of OBIS uses OceanExpert to create the institute dashboard.
+NOAA and IOOS DMAC encourage the use of [Research Organization Registry](https://ror.org/) (ROR) identifiers for institutions, but the current implementation of OBIS uses OceanExpert to create the institutional dashboard.
 For more information about ROR identifiers and IOOS recommendations, see the [August 2024 DMAC tech webinar recording](https://youtu.be/P1WzR0twg_U).
 The documentation here regarding institution identifiers will be updated with new guidance when advances are made in linking RORs to OceanExpert identifiers and if RORs are implemented in other relevant repositories for IOOS marine life data.